phpearth/conduct/conduct.md

 ### Preamble

-This document defines the Code of Conduct (hereinafter CoC) of the global PHP Group and its environments (hereinafter group).
-You **accept** the given rules of this CoC **when joining** our group **or participating** on our repositories.
+This document defines the Code of Conduct (hereinafter conduct) of the global PHP Group and its environments (hereinafter group).
+You **accept** the given rules of this conduct **when joining** our group **or participating** on our repositories.
-You **must** follow this CoC, **any violation** results in the temporary or permanent removal of your membership.
-This CoC counts for everyone administrators and regular members.
+You **must** follow this conduct, **any violation** results in the temporary or permanent removal of your membership.
+This conduct counts for everyone administrators and regular members.

 The following rules are **mandatory** to participate in group and all